shalivan/shalivan.github.io/_posts/PSY/19-01-01-Cognition.md

 How you process information
 Neuro correlate of consciousness

 naturally or induced by ext factors like drugs or internal factors.

+Altered states of conciousness

 Wakefulness|Awareness - two major components of conciousness